 Personalizing your direct mail marketing efforts can make all the difference between a successful campaign and one that falls far short of expectations.
 By using variable data printing, you can change the text, graphics, and/or images from one printed piece to the next, personalizing to match the data you desire from each recipient.

-MSP can help you make the most of your next direct mail program with competitive rates and enhanced personalization techniques, like those mentioned above.
+MSP can help you make the most of your next direct mail program with competitive rates and enhanced variable data personalization techniques, like those mentioned above.